kwonus/AVBible/search.md

 With this ellipsis in the find statement, it would match this string of text:

 in the beginning, God created heaven and earth

-If you are unsure about word order within a phrase, square brackets can be used:

-find "in the beginning … [earth heaven]"

-With this ellipsis and the final two bracketed terms, it would also match this string of text:

-in a beginning, God created heaven and earth